dwalley606/3nigma/README.md

 ## Description
 3NIGMA is a messaging application designed to be universally compatible by running in the browser.
 It is fully end-to-end encrypted and can be used offline as a progressive web app.
 This project is a showcase of my skills following the completion of a full-stack coding bootcamp, utilizing the MERN stack.

+Please note, this is my first iteration of the app and I have not integrated encryption yet.
+Do not send private or sensitive information as it is visible in the db.

 ## Table of Contents

 1. [Overview](#overview)